astroming/ComRH/README.md

-# NOTE: We have hiden several lines in our scripts heree and therefore, they are not executed currently!!!
+# NOTE: We have hiden several lines in our scripts heree and therefore, they are not executed currently!
 Instead, the records of training outputs can confirm our experimental results.

 # ComRH--Combining Representation Learning and Classic Heuristics for Link Prediction.